Probationary Firefighter – Waterloo – 2022

-The City of Waterloo is seeking Probationary Firefighter(s) to join the Waterloo Fire Rescue Team.
-Waterloo Fire Rescue is a diverse team of highly skilled and caring professionals who provide essential community based education, prevention and emergency response service that enhance public safety and quality of life.
-Applicants who are prepared to shape our firesafe community and make a career commitment to community service, health and safety, and professional development are encouraged to apply to become a member of our diverse team.
+We are excited to share that the City of Waterloo is currently accepting applications for Probationary Firefighter(s) to join our team.
+Waterloo Fire Rescue is a diverse team of highly skilled and caring professionals who provide essential community based education, prevention and emergency response services that enhance public safety and quality of life.
+Applicants who are prepared to shape our firesafe community and make a career commitment to community service, health and safety, and professional development are encouraged to apply.

 Duties and Responsibilities

 - Perform fire suppression duties to extinguish and/or prevent fires to save life and property under emergency conditions